 Book a private appointment with a local pharmacist today to discover treatment options

-Complications are more likely in children with a poor immune system (such as those with leukaemia or HIV), those who are malnourished, children aged under 5 years and adults.
+Complications are more likely in children with weakened immune systems (such as those with leukaemia or HIV), those who are malnourished, children aged under 5 years and adults.
 Many malnourished children in the world die when they get measles, usually from a secondary lung infection (pneumonia).
 There are still occasional reports of children in the UK who die from complications of measles.
 These children have usually not been immunised.

 More common complications include: